-The plan will bill you on a monthly basis for the amount you owe.
-You may pay the plan for the amount you owe for the month or you may pay in advance for future months.
+Leon Health, Inc. will bill you on a monthly basis for the amount you owe.
+You may pay the plan for the amount you owe for the month, or you may pay in advance for future months.
 You may pay in person or send a check by mail to:

 Leon Health, Inc. c/o City National Bank of Florida P.O.
-Box 527208 Miami, Florida 33152-7208.
-Please make check payable to Leon Health, Inc. and submit your payment no later than the due date on your bill.
-Do not make your payable to the Centers for Medicare and Medicaid Services (CMS) or to the Department of Health and Human Services (HHS).
+Box 527208 Miami, FL 33152-7208

+Please make checks payable to Leon Health, Inc. and submit your payment no later than the due date on your bill.
+Do not make your check payable to the Centers for Medicare and Medicaid Services (CMS) or to the Department of Health and Human Services (HHS).